Why the Mac Pro might lack upgradable RAM and eGPUs | Cult of Mac

 Apple surely made that calculation when it adopted the M series.
 It picked the option that benefited the most users.

 Cupertino had to know the unified memory architecture was going to be a problem for its workstations long before the M1 was unveiled.
-But there’s no simple solution — the difficulty is built into the processor.
+But there’s no simple way around the limitation — the difficulty is built into the processor.

-Whether these heavy-duty, non-upgradable processors will satisfy graphics professionals won’t be known until we find out how the 2023 Mac Pro performs in the real world.
-We could have that answer as soon as March.
+Whether these heavy-duty, non-upgradable processors will satisfy graphics professionals won’t be known until we find out how much demand there is for 2023 Mac Pro.

 Newsletters